• Skip to primary navigation

 You will need to use a solvent such as acetone or MEK.
 These solvents are known for breaking down and extracting oils.
 They also do a good job of penetrating smooth concrete.

 Start by pouring a liberal amount of the solvent onto the oil stain.
-Let is sit for a minute and apply again if necessary.
+Let it sit for a minute and apply again if necessary.
 Once it has soaked into the concrete, cover the stain with a coating of pure Portland cement.

-portland-cement-oil-stain-remover-garage-floorDo not use premixed concrete or mortar mix.
+Do not use premixed concrete or mortar mix.
 Portland cement is a fine hygroscopic powder that will absorb the oil.
 It works better than most poultice products for this procedure.

 Warning – Fumes from solvents can be very flammable so make sure you turn off any pilot lights or open flames before you apply the solvent.
 You can relight after the solvent is covered.